 - ¼ cup fresh Lime Juice

 - Salt to taste

-- Stir to fully combine.
+- Stir to fully combine and salt to tate.
 Serve with salty tortilla chips!